ARQz1947/Retail-Store-Data-Analysis/README.md

 ---
 ### Files Content
 - [Excel Workbooks](./Excel-Workbooks/) - Raw data, ad-hoc reports and calculations.
-- See my SQL queries in the SQL file.
+- [SQL Scripts](./SQLScripts/) - SQL scripts to extract insights from the data.
 - See the notebook for data cleaning, visualization, and analysis in the